 Master’s degree students are eligible for private and federal loans.
 Non-degree seeking and graduate certificate students are not eligible for federal financial aid but might be eligible for private loans.
 Please contact our Financial Aid Coordinator about possible private student loan eligibility.

 Students seeking Federal Student Loans should complete their Free Application for Federal Student Aid (FAFSA) as early as possible.
-Financial aid applicants are responsible for ensuring the timely completion of several steps through FAFSA and UF’s Student Self Service in order for funds to be disbursed by the tuition due date.
+Financial aid applicants are responsible for ensuring the timely completion of several steps through FAFSA and UF’s One.UF in order for funds to be disbursed by the tuition due date.

 Minimum credits for eligibility for financial aid: